Lendrick Muir (nr Kinross)

 Start Date: 7th January 2019.

 Scripture Union Scotland is a registered charity that aims to help all of Scotland’s children and young people explore the significance of Jesus Christ for their lives.

-We have a vacancies for Trainee Instructors based at both our activity centres in Scotland.
-Lendrick Muir is set in 120 acres with accommodation for 150 guests.
+We have a vacancies for Trainee Instructors based at our Lendrick Muir activity centre, it is set in 120 acres with accommodation for 150 guests.

-Both centres regularly host school groups participating in residential experiences and youth groups enjoying weekend breaks.
+Lendrick Muir regularly hosts school groups participating in residential experiences and youth groups enjoying weekend breaks.
 We offer a range of outdoor activities to our guests, and use outdoor classroom concepts with schools.
 The centre supports SU Scotland’s strategy – facilitating residential events that help and enable young people in Scotland to explore the Christian faith.
 Classroom Outdoors is our highly regarded programme of school ‘residential experiences’ and we are well placed to build on this and further develop the range of activities that we offer.

 As a Trainee Instructor you will be working as part of the programme team and be trained to lead activity sessions for our guests and to help maintain the activity equipment and infrastructure, in time taking responsibility for an area.
 During school residential experiences you will be involved in all aspects of caring for our guests, including some evening work.

 Applicants for this post should have a desire to work with young people and have a demonstrated interest in outdoor activities.
 They should have some previous experience of working with young people.
 Registration with a National Governing Body (NGB) award training scheme and a full UK Driving Licence would also be beneficial, but not essential.